quangtuanitmo18/Viettel-Digital-Talent-2024/NguyenQuangTuan/outputs/3-tier-web/README.md

 </div>
 <br>

-Maintain source code của api và web ở 2 repo khác nhau, mỗi feature là 1 pull request. Ở cả 2 repo áp dụng git flow thực hiện tạo các nhánh main, release, develop.
-Khi phát triển 1 feature mới sẽ thực hiện checkout ra và tạo pull request vào nhánh develop.
-Từ develop sẽ được merge vào release rồi sau đó đến main.
-Các tag sẽ được tạo từ nhánh main để đánh dấu các phiên bản triển khai.
+Maintain the source code of api and web in 2 different repositories, each feature is a pull request.
+In both repositories, apply git flow to create main, release, and develop branches.
+When developing a new feature, checkout and create a pull request to the develop branch.
+From develop, it will be merged into release and then to main.
+Tags will be created from the main branch to mark deployment versions.

 <div align="center">
   <img width="600" src="./assets/images/gitflow.png" alt="gitflow">